Scholarships

 Successful applicants are to send a reply email to confirm their acceptance of the offer of the Indigenous Scholarship.

-By accepting the Indigenous Scholarship, recipients acknowledge that they accept the terms and conditions outlined above as well as the general terms and conditions noted in the General Information section.
+By accepting the First Generation Scholarship, recipients acknowledge that they accept the terms and conditions outlined above as well as the general terms and conditions noted in the General Information section.

 To apply please fill-in the Scholarship Application select “equity-based scholarship”